Gadji-M/PoolSeq_OMIcsTouch/README.md

 - -i represents the input directory containing all the bam files;
 - -o represents the output directory where to store all the unmapped reads for each sample;
 - -t represents the number of threads for parallel processing (it depend on your computer capacity).

+# Generate reads (R1 and R2) from a paired fastq file

+Here we are going to generate the forward and the reverse reads from a single paired fastq file using `Seqtk` which is a command-line tool for processing sequences in various file formats, such as FASTA and FASTQ.
+It is often used in bioinformatics and genomics research for tasks like subsetting, converting between formats, and generating random sequences.
+Seqtk is a versatile and efficient tool that can be a valuable addition to your bioinformatics toolkit.
+For that, we are going to use the `Separate_fastq_reads.sh` shell script with fastq files as input.
+How to run the command ?
+- invoke `Separate_fastq_reads.sh` and run

+ `./script.sh -i /path/to/input_directory -o /path/to/output_directory -t 10`

+ Where
+ - -i represents the input directory containing all the fastq files;
+ - -o represents the output directory where to store all the forward (R1) and reverse (R2) for each sample;
+ - -t represents the number of threads for parallel processing (it depend on your computer capacity).

 # Sorting and marking duplicates from .bam files
 Here, i will show you how to sort according to coordinates, mark and remove duplicates using picard tools with bam files as input.